JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2024.md

 `com.jetbrains.rd.framework.base.RdBindableBaseKt.withId(RdBindableBase, RdId)` method removed : Due to `RdId` becoming a value class, the `getId` method is removed at runtime, causing unresolved method invocations.
 Use `withId(RdBindableBase, long)` method in Java and recompile the Kotlin code.

-`com.jetbrains.rd.framework.IMarshaller.getId-yyTGXKE()` abstract method added : Due to `RdId` becoming a value class, the `getId` method is removed at runtime, causing unresolved method invocations.
-Implement the method that returns `long` method in java and just recompile the kotlin code.